krze/FNFFAutoFire/README.md

 You can use this calculator with single shots or 3-round-burst as long as you are not aiming for a specific location.

 Adding 'h' to the end of a location's armor value will treat it as hard armor.
+NOTE: Cover armor value does not support hard/soft yet.

 ## What this calculator does not cover:
 - Aimed shots at a location.
 The calculator rolls location for you, since it's intended for automatic fire